f-duchenne/safeguard_occupancy_models/README.md

 Script 1 is filtering the species with enough data to be analysed and put the data in the right format to fit the model.

+Script 2 is the script defining the statistical model in JAGS language.

-Script 2 is fitting the model for each species, independently, on a HPC.
+Script 3 is fitting the model for each species, independently, on a HPC.